 - 1. All laboratory tests for infectious disease testing required by government legislation, must be recorded in the Passport. - 2.
 All Horses entering the FEI Stables Area and/or participating in FEI Events must be vaccinated against equine influenza, according to Article 1003. - 3.
 All Horses entering the FEI Stables Area must be FEI-registered Horses.
 They must comply with the equine influenza vaccination requirements as described in Article 1003, undergo an Examination on Arrival and comply with any additional health requirement. - 4.
 Exceptions from the influenza vaccination requirements may be granted by the FEI Veterinary Department and where national legislation states otherwise which shall only be applicable to Horses competing in that nation. - 5.
 All information concerning vaccinations must be written in the Horse's Passport in the roman alphabet. - 6.
 Vaccinations administered against Equine Influenza and other equine infectious diseases must be entered in the Horse's Passport on the correct vaccination page.
+Equine influenza vaccination details must also be recorded in the FEI HorseApp, as of 1 February 2025.

-- 7. The name and batch number of the vaccine and the date of administration must be recorded in the Passport.
+- 7. The name and batch number of the vaccine and the date of administration must be recorded in the Passport and in the FEI HorseApp, according to Article 1002.6.
 These details can be recorded in the Horse's FEI Recognition Card when the vaccination pages are full in the Horse's Passport. - 8.
-Vaccination must be administered by a veterinarian who must sign and stamp the Passport against the relevant vaccination entry. - 9.
+Vaccination must be administered by a veterinarian who must sign and stamp the Passport against the relevant vaccination entry-, and record the details in the FEI HorseApp, according to Article 1002.6. - 9.
 Errors in recording vaccination details must be corrected by marking a single line through the incorrect information and re-writing all the details for that vaccination on a new line.
 The person marking through the incorrect information must place their initials next to the deletion.
 The use of correction fluid is prohibited. - 10.
 When a new or duplicate equine Passport or FEI Recognition Card is issued, the Horse's veterinarian can use the following statement to summarise a long equine influenza history: "The vaccination history of this Horse is correct to date in accordance with the FEI Veterinary Regulations.
 Last vaccination on 00/00/00 date". - 11.
 No vaccination shall be given within seven days of the Horse's arrival at the Event. - 12.
 Vaccinations must not be given to Horses at FEI Event sites.

-Equine Influenza Vaccination Requirements
+Article 1003 Equine Influenza Vaccination Requirements